Talk about finger-lickin’ good, this sauce is taking things up a notch.

 How to Make Spicy Teriyaki Sauce

-Are you ready to see how easy this recipe actually is?
-First, whisk together all of the ingredients, except for the corn starch and water, in a small saucepan and bring to a simmer.
+Are you ready to see how easy this recipe is to make?
+First, whisk together all of the ingredients, except the corn starch and water, in a small saucepan and bring to a simmer.
 As it does so, the sugar will dissolve and the sauce will reduce slightly.

 Sauce pan with ingredients.